 Park City was put on the world map as it helped host the 2002 Olympic Winter Games.
 Hundreds of thousands of visitors from around the world filled the town during those 17 days to watch the world’s best athletes compete for Olympic gold; yet more than 130 years ago, a rush of people flocked to Park City seeking a different precious metal - silver.

-The Park City Museum offers a peek into Park City’s past with Historic Walking Tours, available Mondays-Saturdays, June 15 through September 5.
+The Park City Museum offers a peek into Park City’s past with Historic Walking Tours, available Monday-Friday.
 Put on your walking shoes and explore Park City’s Historic Main Street.
 Explore the architecture and stories of Park City’s unique history—from the days as a booming mine town to an emerging ski town.

-Cost is $5 per person, and the tour is best for ages 13 and up.
-For more information, please visit the Park City Museum’s website.
+Cost is $7 per person, and the tour is best for ages 13 and up.
+For more information, please visit the Park City Museum’s.

 Did you know that Park City has over 450 miles of continuous, non-motorized, recreational trails for you to explore?
 The best part about them is that they’re easy to access via trailheads all over town.
 Additionally, Park City was the first-ever designated Gold-Level Ride Center by the International Mountain Bike Association.